Menu

 Dr Frankenstein is not supposed to also be an environmentalist who agrees that we must reduce land and water use, as well as synthetic inputs such as pesticides, fungicides, fertilisers, many of which depend more or less directly on oil for their production.
 The idea that IVM might have a part to play in a cleaner, fairer food system runs counter to a central idea put forward by many critics of industrial agriculture: that farming needs to be based more on traditional, natural, biological and ecological systems not artificial mono-cultures.
 Surely in vitro meat would be the most artificial mono-culture of them all.

-A photo of a man holding an open hamburger bun with a cooked burger patty on one half and the top bun in his other hand.
+A man holding an open hamburger bun with a cooked burger patty on one half and the top bun in his other hand.

 Professor Mark Post of Maastricht University presents his ‘cultured beef’ burger.
 Photo by David Parry/PA